 Best of all, Ecwid is surprisingly easy to use.
-I like the SEO friendly URLs and the price is certainly competitive.
+I like the fact that Ecwid can turn any website into a fully-functioning online store and the price is certainly competitive.
 Downsides include the lack of design options and flexibility.
 Still, the rest of the features is pretty strong, as you’ll see in the video below.

 - Free: $0 and sell up to 10 items

 - Venture: $15 sell 100 products both physical or digital

 - Business: $35 sell up to 2500 items and comes with phone support

 - Unlimited: $99 unlimited products and get your own iOS and Android shopping app